jesseweed/maverick/README.md

-## Node Boilerplate
+## Maverick
-A super barebones mvc framework for php.
+A super barebones mvc style micro-framework for php.

 ### CONTROLERS
 Routes map to controllers with matching name in /controlers.
 For example, domain.com/hello will map to controllers/hello.php or controllers/hello/index.php, domain.com/hello/world will map to either controllers/hello/world.php or controllers/hello/world/index.php.
 To access views, include the following snippet at the top of the file: `$load = new Load();`